 - High blood pressure

 - Anemia, which is a low level of red blood cells

 - A fever that doesn’t go away

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of your child’s cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.